JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 ```

 If it turns out that the caller is not already a member, the binary search will fail.
 In this case
-it still returns the index into the `Vec` at which the member would have been stored had he been
+it still returns the index into the `Vec` at which the member would have been stored had they been
 present.
 We then use this information to insert the member at the appropriate location, thus
 maintaining a sorted `Vec`.

 ## Removing a Member

-Removing a member is entirely straightforward.
+Removing a member is straightforward.
 We begin by looking for the caller in the list.
 If
-the caller is not present, there is no work to be done.
+not present, there is no work to be done.
 If the caller is present, the search
 algorithm returns her index, and she can be removed.

 ```rust, ignore